 Last updated on October 18th, 2019 at 06:11 pm

 Deviled eggs are such an amazing food!
 Easy to prepare, full of protein, and really the only way I like eggs except for in a cake, brownies, or other baked desserts.
-Making deviled eggs starts with hard-boiled eggs.

 When I shared my deviled egg recipe where I use avocado instead of regular mayonnaise, I also shared my struggles with actually making the hard-boiled eggs.
 It’s like someone telling me that I can’t boil water!

 Before you go all “you should make it from scratch to avoid the preservatives” on me, you can get organic cooked ones.
 They might be a little pricier but you do PAY for the ease of having them already cooked perfectly!

 The perfect method is peeling the eggs under running water.
 Shocking in an ice bath right after cooking causes the air inside the egg to shrink and that pulls the cooked egg away from the shell on the inside.

 Once you tap the shell and break it, I like to run some water in the cracked shell and it will get under the membrane and help the egg pop out of the shell easier!

 Check out my complete guide for making perfect deviled eggs and you can see all my tips and tricks for cooking and peeling eggs.

 This post may contain affiliate links.
 I earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps support this blog at no additional cost to you and allows me to continue bringing you delicious recipes and funny stories.
 For my entire disclosure policy click here.